ucsb-cs156-s21/STARTER-jpa02/README.md

   * Ensuring that the `PORT` environment variable is used to define the port on which Spring Boot starts the web server
   * Providing a `Procfile` for deployment on Heroku
+  * Added a `system.properties` file in the main directory which specifies the Java version for Heroku.
 * Testing and CI
   * Adding JUnit tests
   * Adding jacoco as a plugin to measure test